 Galaxy S10 Lite vs. Galaxy S10: Price and availability

-That's because the Galaxy S20 came along, and Samsung opted to keep the S10 models around, cutting prices by $150 to appeal to users who found the new phones too expensive.
-As a result, the Galaxy S10 went from cost $899 to $749.
+That's because the Galaxy S20 subsequently came along, and Samsung opted to keep the S10 models around, cutting prices by $150 to appeal to users who found its new phones too expensive.
+As a result, the Galaxy S10 went from costing $899 to $749.

 It's a wider price gap with the Galaxy S10 Plus, which now costs $849 after its Galaxy S20-inspired price cut.
 But the Galaxy S10e remains the cheapest Galaxy S model, with a sub-$600 price tag.

 Galaxy S10 Lite vs. Galaxy S10: Design and display